df-2020/postgis_rack_app/README.md

 This rack application has three functions:

--It can take an array of GeoJSON Points or a GeometryCollection in a POST request, and insert them into its postgres database.
+- It can take an array of GeoJSON Points or a GeometryCollection in a POST request, and insert them into its postgres database.

--If sent a GET request with a GeoJSON Point and a radius integer, it will return all points within a number of meters equal to the radius of the given point.
+- If sent a GET request with a GeoJSON Point and a radius integer, it will return all points within a number of meters equal to the radius of the given point.

--If sent a GET request with a GeoJSON Polygon, it will return all points that fall within that polygon
+- If sent a GET request with a GeoJSON Polygon, it will return all points that fall within that polygon

 This program requires an instance of Postgres 9.4 with PostGIS 2.5 installed.
 A fitting docker container with usage instructions can be found here: